Annoying-MSDM5005/Classwork/proj_loc/README.md

 ## Find potential candidate

-Find potential candidate locations utilizing experience from other brands' restaurants
+Find potential candidate sites utilizing experience from other brands' restaurants

-We collected the locations of all the restaurants of the following brands:
+We collected the sites of all the restaurants of the following brands:

 - Yoshinoya
 - McDonald's